 For Queen's students:

-Current Queen’s students, including those from other faculties, can enrol through SOLUS.
+Current Queen’s students, including those from other faculties, can enroll through SOLUS.

 For all other applicants: